blainehansen/votebase/README.next.md

 ## The core concepts of Votebase

-A Votebase server represents some [**Polity**](https://en.wikipedia.org/wiki/Polity), some group of people with some shared goals and the desire to coordinate to achieve those goals.
+A Votebase server represents some [**Polity**](https://en.wikipedia.org/wiki/Polity), some group of people with shared goals and the desire to coordinate to achieve those goals.

 Every Votebase server has a list of **Members**, people who are allowed to interact with the server.